-- 501(c)(3) tax exempt organization - Annual operating budget of \$300,000 to \$5M - Partnership option (smaller organizations can partner with more established organizations to meet budget threshold) - Three years (36 months) of financial and tax records - Serve the Greater Washington/DMV area: District of Columbia, Montgomery County, Prince George's County, Fairfax County, Arlington County, or the cities of Alexandria, Falls Church, and Fairfax.
+- 501(c)(3) tax exempt organization - Organizations with a fiscal sponsor are eligible to apply this year - Annual operating budget of \$300,000 to \$5M - Partnership option (smaller organizations can partner with more established organizations to meet budget threshold) - Three years (36 months) of financial and tax records - Serve the Greater Washington/DMV area: District of Columbia, Montgomery County, Prince George's County, Fairfax County, Arlington County, or the cities of Alexandria, Falls Church, and Fairfax.

-Program Eligibility
+Proposal Eligibility

-- Program relates to at least one of our five Focus Areas - Program aligns with our goal of addressing unmet needs that are byproducts of racism and/or other structural inequities affecting marginalized populations (e.g., LGBTQIA+, immigrant communities, people experiencing homelessness, people with disabilities, veterans, etc.) - Expend funds within 12-24 months - Have a total proposal budget for at least \$100,000
+- Funding request relates to at least one of our five Focus Areas - Proposal aligns with our goal of addressing unmet needs that are byproducts of racism and/or other structural inequities affecting marginalized populations (e.g., LGBTQIA+, immigrant communities, people experiencing homelessness, people with disabilities, veterans, etc.) - Expend funds within 12-24 months - Have a total proposal budget for at least \$100,000

-Criteria for Program Readiness
+Criteria for Proposal Readiness

-- The unmet need is clear, established, and is documented - You have a track record of successfully working within the target population - Your planned work is designed to actively pursue change and will have a significant impact on the target population/community - You have defined and measurable (SMART) goals that can be achieved within the designated time frame - For formal collaborations, a detailed MOU is in place - The budget is reasonable/supportable given the numbers you plan to serve
+- The unmet need is clear, established, and is well documented - You have a track record of successfully working within the target population - Your planned work is designed to actively pursue change and will have a significant impact on the target population/community - You have defined and measurable (SMART) goals that can be achieved within the designated time frame - For formal collaborations, a detailed MOU is in place - For fiscal sponsorships, a detailed sponsorship agreement is in place - The budget is reasonable/supportable given the numbers you plan to serve